webdev-arthur/HostName-Hunter/README.md

 3. Display results in a structured table with color-coded status (success or failure).
 4. Optionally save results in various formats: CSV, JSON, HTML, or XML.

-Refer to the specific README files within the `JS-Script` and `Python-Script` folders for installation and usage instructions for each language version.

 ## Features